datahub-project/datahub/metadata-ingestion/transformers.md

 ### Installing the package

-Now that we've defined the transformer, we can set up the package for installation.
+Now that we've defined the transformer, we can set up the package to install it and make it visible to the ingestion framework.
 To do so, create a `setup.py` in the same directory:

 ```python
 from setuptools import find_packages, setup